 123. Reciprocal Links

-Also known as link exchange which is nowadays treated as a violation (if excessively done) in Google guideline policy.
-And we all know the consequences of violating Google’s rule.
+also known as link exchange, which is nowadays treated as a violation (if excessively done) of Google guidelines policy.
+And we all know the consequences of violating Google’s rules.

-Not officially confirmed but experts believe that Google gives slightly extra priority to those sites that are listed in Dmoz.
+Not officially confirmed, but experts believe that Google gives slightly extra priority to those sites that are listed on Dmoz.

 125. Yahoo Directory Listed

-Yet another not conformed factor; Google gives an extra priority to those sites that are listed in Yahoo Directory.
-For how long it has been listed is also taken into account.
+Yet another not conforming factor; Google gives an extra priority to those sites that are listed in the Yahoo Directory.
+How long it has been listed is also taken into account.

 126. Number of Outbound Links per Page

-Backlinks from a page that already contains a hundred or even thousands of other outbound links pass very less PageRank.
+Backlinks from a page that already contains a hundred or even thousands of other outbound links pass very little PageRank.